Demographics of Houston

 In the U.S. state of Texas, Houston is the largest city by both population and area.
 With a 1850 United States census population of 2,396—and 596,163 a century later, in 1950—Houston's population has experienced positive growth trends.
 In 2000, the city had a population of 1,953,631 people in 717,945 households and 457,330 families, increasing to 2,304,580 at the 2020 census.

 In common with most U.S. communities leading up to the 20th and 21st centuries, Houston was a predominantly non-Hispanic white city.
-Since the New Great Migration and immigration from Latin America, Africa, and Asia during the latter half of the 20th century, the city has become a majority-minority city with Hispanic and Latino Americans, and African Americans constituting the largest non-Anglo American share of the population.
+Since the New Great Migration and immigration from Latin America, Africa, and Asia during the latter half of the 20th century, the city has become a majority-minority city with Hispanic and Latino Americans constituting the plurality at 44% of the population.
 According to Los Angeles Times and NPR in 2017 and 2013, Houston has been described as the most diverse place in the United States.

 Race and ethnicity

-White and European Americans
+White non-Hispanic and European Americans

 White Americans of northern and western European origin—particularly those of German and British origins—founded the city of Houston.
 Historically in the mid-nineteenth century, Southern Anglo settlers primarily from the southeastern United States crossed the Mississippi River, migrating to Texas.
 Roberto R. Treviño, author of The Church in the Barrio: Mexican American Ethno-Catholicism in Houston, said that German Americans "historically played a central role in Houston, far outnumbering other whites such as the British, Irish, Canadians, French, Czechs, Poles, and Scandinavian groups who historically have comprised a smaller part of the city's ethnic mosaic."

 In 1910, prior to new waves of immigration from eastern and southern Europe, descendants of ethnic whites who had founded Houston numerically outnumbered other ethnic groups who had later settled in Houston.
 After European immigrants and their descendants assimilated into United States culture, they tended to develop with the city of Houston.
 Demographics at mid-century reflected a white majority, with Latino (mostly Mexican American) and African American minorities.
 The state legislature had disfranchised most blacks at the turn of the century and in practice, erected barriers to Hispanic-Latino voting as well.

-After the civil rights movement gained some successes—such as congressional passage of the civil rights act of 1964 and voting rights act of 1965 to enforce minority constitutional rights—in the 1970s, white flight occurred in Houston as wealthier people moved to newer housing in suburbs, also choosing to avoid economic and racial integration of public schools in the city.
-The city government used annexation as a strategy to mitigate white flight by annexing areas where White Americans moved.
-Between the 1970-1971 and the 1971-1972 school years, enrollment at the Houston Independent School District decreased by 16,000.
+After the civil rights movement gained some successes—such as congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965 to enforce minority constitutional rights—in the 1970s, white flight occurred in Houston as wealthier people moved to newer housing in suburbs, also choosing to avoid the mandated economic and racial integration of public schools in the city.
+The effects of the non-Hispanic white exodus were partly mitigated due to the policy of the city government to annex neighboring areas where non-Hispanic whites had moved.
+Between the 1970–1971 and the 1971–1972 school years, enrollment at the Houston Independent School District decreased by 16,000.
 They were overwhelmingly ethnic whites; 700 Black and African American students left the system.